zeeket/hytky/README.md

 - `cp .env.example .env` and put your secret values in the `.env` file.
 - `cp .hytkybot.env.example .hytkybot.env` and put your secret values in the `.hytkybot.env` file.
 - `make dev` for hot reloading **or** `make prod` for a production-like environment.
+    - Production environments should be seeded manually with `make seed`

 ### Making changes to the database
 In a development environment, use the `make migrate` command to generate and apply migrations.